 Installing Breeding Box

-If you want the pregnant Molly fish to live in the main tank but separately, installing a breeding box can be a fine idea.
-It is one of the best choices to separate and save the Molly fry after birth.
+If you want the pregnant Molly fish to live in the main tank but separately, installing a breeding box can be fine.
+However, it is one of the best choices to separate and save the Molly fry after birth.

 A breeding box is a container made to protect the expecting Molly fish by providing a separate tank place in the tank.

-In this box, the tank water runs through a water pump without troubling the fish inside it.
+The tank water runs through a water pump in this box without troubling the fish inside it.
 So, your fish will certainly have no problem surviving in the box.